rrushton/repository/README.md

 # SolusOS 2 Package Repository

-Note, all code-review will be handled shortly on the SolusOS phabricator installation.
 Please help us by doing code-reviews and audits on our server.

+Our code-review is handled on http://inf.solusos.com